TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 --

 When I talk about CD, it's not only about a "bug-free" code.

-You need some other types of testing too, **Security testing**, **Performance Testing**, **UAT testing**.
-Making my software production-ready, considering all non-functional aspects as well.
+We need some other types of testing too, **Security testing**, **Performance Testing**, **UAT testing**.
+Making my software production-ready, considering the non-functional aspects as well.

 </br>

 > *Is my software production ready?
 Can this be delivered to my users?
-Does it meet the overall high quality standards?* CD answers such questions.
+Does it meet the overall quality standards?* CD answers such questions.

 </br>

-Let's start with the Terrform Configurations...
+Let's start with the Terraform Configurations...

 </br>

-Please check my code here:- https://github.com/TanishkaMarrott/AWS-EKS-TF/tree/main'
+Please check out my code here:- https://github.com/TanishkaMarrott/AWS-EKS-TF/tree/main'

 </br>